informalsystems/hermes/guide/src/tx_packet.md

 __Example__

-Send the two transfer packets to the module bound to the `transfer` port and the `channel-0`'s counterparty on `ibc-1`.
+Send the two transfer packets to the `ibc-1` module bound to the `transfer` port and the `channel-0`'s counterparty.

 __NOTE__: The relayer prepends a client update message before the receive messages.